arthabus/AndroidViewToGLRendering/README.md

 # Android View to Open GL Rendering
 Demo for rendering android views to OpenGL texture

-It uses OpenGL ES 2.0 to render Android's View in real time and gives pretty good performance
+It uses OpenGL ES 2.0 to render Android's View in real time

 # How to use